GClunies/reflekt/README.md

     revision: v0.1.0__reflekt_my_app_staging  # Git tag or full commit
   ```

-In the example above, Reflekt know's about Avo's staging branch and the staging schema in the data warehouse, allowing you to assess how tracking plan changes will affect dependent dbt models ***before pushing tracking changes to production.***
+In the example above, Reflekt know's about Avo's staging branch and the staging schema in the data warehouse, allowing you to assess how tracking plan changes will affect downstream dbt models ***before pushing tracking changes to production.***

 ### Reflekt + Segment Protocols
 [Segment Protocols](https://segment.com/docs/protocols/) lets you manage tracking plans within your Segment account.
-While Segment does not use branches and environments, it does have an extensive API which Reflekt leverages.
+While Segment does not use branches and environments,  Reflekt leverages Segment's APIs to bring software workflows to managing Segment Protocols tracking plans.

-**For Segment Protocols users, we recommend managing your tracking plans as `code` in a GitHub repository containing your Reflekt project.** With this setup, you can:
+**For Segment Protocols users, its recommended to manage your tracking plans as `code` in a GitHub repository containing your Reflekt project.** With this setup, you can:
 - Make changes to a tracking plan (e.g. add new event) by changing the tracking plan code.
   ```yaml
   # Adding a new event is easy!